The Mathematical Basics and the Results of the Theory of physical structures

-The existence of four metric functions, (2.13)--(2.16) defining two- \\ dimensional phenomenologically symmetric geometries of rank 4 was \\ established for the first time by the author [6].
+The existence of four metric functions, (2.13)--(2.16) defining two-dimen- \ sional phenomenologically symmetric geometries of rank 4 was established for the first time by the author [6].
 Professor A.V.
 Shirokov (the Chair of Geometry of the Kazan State University) drew the author's attention to the possibility to write three of the metric functions, (2.14), (2.15) and (2.16), uniformly, using the three types of complex numbers:

 where $z=x+ey$, $\bar{z} = x - ey$, $e^{2} = + 1, \ and \gamma>0$, and, additionally, $\gamma\neq1$ for the expression (2.14); $e^{2} = 0$ and $\gamma=1$ for the expression (2.15); $e^{2} = - 1$ and $\gamma>0$ for the expression (2.16).
 Thus, all the three possible types of complex numbers on the plane, namely double $(e^2=+1)$, dual $(e^2=0)$, and common $(e^2=-1)$, fit quite naturally into the complete classification of the two-dimensional phenomenologically symmetric geometries of rank 4.
 Apparently, the respective geometries have not ever got under scrutiny by the geometricians, and so have no universally accepted conventional names.
 The two-dimensional geometry with the metric function {\bf (2.16)} was given by the author the name of the {\it Helmholtz plane}, for the circle in it is the logarithmic spiral, which was stated in a few words in his work [4] by Helmholtz, who thought it to be a negative feature of such a geometry.
 Correspondingly, the metric function {\bf (2.14)} defines a {\it pseudo-Helmholtz plane}, and the metric function {\bf (2.15)} {\it a dual-Helmholtz } plane.
 The metric function {\bf (2.13)} defines the so called {\it simplicial plane}, the name suggested to the author by the well-known geometrician R. Pimenov, in whose papers one comes across it.
-The last of the expressions, {\bf (2.17)}, defines a metric function that gives a two-dimensional phenomenologically symmetric geometry {\it on a disconnected two-dimensional manifold}, on the connected components of which there will be present either the simplectic plane $(\varepsilon_{i} =\varepsilon_{j} = 0)$ or the Lobachevski plane on the Poincare model $(\varepsilon_{i} = \varepsilon_{j} = +1)$, or the two-dimensional one-sheet hyperboloid $(\varepsilon_{i}=\varepsilon_{j}= - 1)$.
+The last of the expressions, {\bf (2.17)}, defines a metric function that gives a two-dimensional phenomenologically symmetric geometry {\it on a disconnected two-dimensional manifold}, on the connected components of which there will be present either \ the \ simplectic \ plane \ $(\varepsilon_{i} =\varepsilon_{j} = 0)$ \ or